AjayaRamachandran/nimbial-blog/public/blog-posts/the_data_box.md

 *Side note, before I get into the weeds of it, I want to say that this article is mainly talking about AI in the context of coding agents, although the ideas here still apply to other subjects.*

 Imagine an assistant.
 A human assistant.
-In intern, let's say.
+An intern, let's say.
 Let's suppose you've never met this intern, and you need them to make you a coffee.
 If this intern is not very good at making coffee, you might have to be very specific with your instructions.
 Your request might be something like this:

 > "Please turn on the coffee machine, press the 10oz button, and wait a minute.
 When the machine finishes warming up, place a mug underneath the spout and press the "Go" button.
 Once the coffee is done brewing and fills the mug, please add 1 sugar packet (found next to the machine) and a few drops of creamer, stir it, then bring it to me.